andylech/talk-mobile-secrets/slides/Slides.md

 - App handles interactivity, page layouts, local caching, and API calls
 - API stack delivers only data or status codes in response to app requests
 - App pages tend to be focused on single tasks that call the API selectively
-- Result: mobile/API devs focus more on reliable, just-in-time data delivery
+- <b>Mobile/API devs focus more on reliable, just-in-time data delivery</b>

 </div>